fernandopassaia/app_fullstackdemo/README.md

 - You can Develop and Run it on Windows, Linux and MacOs.
 In My Machine: I've Used Linux Ubuntu 18.04 and VS Code as Code-Editor.
-In My Repository there's a project called "docsamples" and inside it "generaldocs".
+In My Repository there's a project called **"docsamples"** and inside it **"generaldocs"**.
 I use it as my own-manual to configure my envoirment, so inside "vscode" you'll find witch EXTENSIONS i use, witch FONTS and also my "settings.json".
-There are other files and folders on "generaldocs" for my Angular Env, my React-Native, and a lot of other useful informations.
+There are other files and folders on "generaldocs" for my Angular Env, my React-Native, .Net Core, GitHub with the main commands i use and a lot of other useful informations.

 I also use "Insomnia" to TEST API, but you can use Postman or if you prefer, install some integrated tool like Swagger.
 I also use "Azure Data Studio" to check the DataBase in case of need.
-Note: I've also tested all this APP and Envoirment using Windows 10 and it also works perfect.
+Note: I've also tested all this APP and Envoirment using Windows 10 and it also works perfect, also in VS Community 2019.
 Basically chooose your favorite :trollface:

 ### Tutorial vídeos on Youtube:
 (1) How to Prepare your Envoirment and Machine: